great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/volume.md

 4. Implement a systematic review process for your Expectations suite, ensuring it evolves alongside your data architecture and business requirements.
 Schedule regular meetings with stakeholders to discuss data quality objectives, review Expectation performance, and identify areas for improvement.

 5. Foster collaboration between data engineers, data analysts, and other stakeholders in developing and refining your data quality strategy.
 Encourage open communication and knowledge sharing to ensure that your data quality initiatives align with the needs of the broader organization.
-Consider sharing validation results from Great Expectations, which is designed to be useful as stand-alone data documentation, with other stakeholders outside of your team.
+Consider sharing validation results from GX, which is designed to be useful as stand-alone data documentation, with other stakeholders outside of your team.

 :::TODO GX link for #5?:::

-As you continue to iterate on your data quality strategy, leverage the full spectrum of Great Expectations capabilities to create a robust, scalable, and trustworthy data ecosystem.
+As you continue to iterate on your data quality strategy, leverage the full spectrum of GX capabilities to create a robust, scalable, and trustworthy data ecosystem.
 Explore our broader [data quality series](/reference/learn/data_quality_use_cases/dq_use_cases_lp.md) to gain insights into how other critical aspects of data quality can be seamlessly integrated into your engineering workflows.

 By following these actionable steps and embracing a collaborative, multifaceted approach to data quality, you'll be well-equipped to tackle the ever-evolving challenges of modern data engineering.
 Together, let's build a future where high-quality, reliable data drives innovation and success across industries.